rishabh297/rishabh297/README.md

 3. **Heart Attack Risk Prediction:** Constructed a nested ensemble clinical model to predict heart attack risk from electronic health records.

 ## 🔭 Additional Projects:
-1. **Molecular Cell Atlas of the Human Lung:** Utilized multi-modal deep learning to track social media marketing of e-cigarettes (vaping) targeted at teenagers.
+1. **Molecular Cell Atlas of the Human Lung:** Conducted analysis of Single-cell gene expression data of 116,314 cells from 20 frozen lungs
-2. **Biomarkers for Kidney Antibody-mediated Rejection (ABMR):** Developed a causally-motivated, nonparametric software to gauge variable importance.
+2. **Biomarkers for Kidney Antibody-mediated Rejection (ABMR):** Identified key genes and pathways associated with ABMR using Bulkm RNA-Seq Data

 I'm always looking for ways to drive innovation through data.
 Let's connect and explore how we can collaborate on your next project.